available 24/7 (855) 645-3946

 Most of us probably never imagined we would share the road with self-driving cars.
 You also never expected one of them would miscalculate its position and slam into your vehicle.
 If you are facing time off work and massive medical bills after being injured in such a collision, it’s time to call Mike Morse Law Firm.

-The attorneys at Mike Morse Law Firm always fight to get you the money our clients deserve.
+The personal injury attorneys at Mike Morse Law Firm always fight to get you the money our clients deserve.
 We are available for a free consultation 24/7.
 This means we are here for you whenever you need to speak to a car accident lawyer who has the expertise you need, day or night.
 Call us right away at 855-MIKE-WINS or click the live chat box to begin your free consultation.

 Contact Us Today call us today